ewdlop/daydin14.github.io/portfolio/README.md

 # Commit History

+- Refactor Home page to use separate components for Projects, Skills, and Contact sections
 - Removed trailing spaces and normalizing page formats
 - Refactor NavMenu component to use anchor tags, added placeholder content in Home page
 - Created About component to include profile picture, name, title, and description